uyuni-project/mcp-server-uyuni/README.md

 # UYUNI_MCP_TRANSPORT=stdio

 > [!WARNING]
-> **Security Note on HTTP Transport:** When `UYUNI_MCP_TRANSPORT` is set to `http`, the server runs without authentication.
+> **Security Note on HTTP Transport:** When `UYUNI_MCP_TRANSPORT` is set to `http` but `AUTH_SERVER` is not set, the server runs without authentication.
 This means any client with network access can execute commands.
 Only use this mode in a trusted, isolated network environment.
 For more details, see the Security Policy.

 # Optional: Set the path for the server log file.
 Defaults to logging to the console.
 # UYUNI_MCP_LOG_FILE_PATH=/var/log/mcp-server-uyuni.log